top of page

 LEAP will continue working with relevant stakeholders, including local communities, to secure a future for this wonderful but threatened mammal and its habitats.

-Poster for the event
+at the event

 LATEST NEWS